Arts Education Programs for People with Disabilities

 Bucket Drumming Class

-9 and upMusicPercussion classes where students create music and explore rhythm through bucket drumming
+9 and upMusicPercussion classes where participants create music and explore rhythm through bucket drumming

 All instruction via video conference